flavienlaurent/datetimepicker/README.md

 DateTimePicker
 ==================

-DateTimePicker is a library which contains the beautiful DatePicker that can be seen in the new Google Agenda app.
-(Currently working on the TimePicker)
+DateTimePicker is a library which contains the beautiful DatePicker and TimePicker that can be seen in the new Google Agenda app.

 **This picker is available for 2.1+**

 WARNING
 -------------------------

-Are missing :

-* Accessibility
+* Accessibility is missing for DatePicker on all devices and Below ICS devices for TimePicker.
-* Scroll adjustment
+* Scroll adjustment for DatePicker on all devices and Below ICS devices for TimePicker.

 Description
 -------------------------